create3000/x_ite/docs/_posts/components/RigidBodyPhysics/SliderJoint.md

 ### SFFloat [in, out] **stopErrorCorrection** 1 <small>[0,1] <span class="no">not supported</span></small>

-StopErrorCorrection is fraction of error correction performed during time step once stop point is reached.
+*stopErrorCorrection* is fraction of error correction performed during time step once stop point is reached.

 #### Hint